Repentance – Flash Fiction short story

 Not a day went by when Richard Dewsbury didn’t regret what had happened.
 He hadn’t meant to hurt anyone, but when you’ve just robbed a bank, you’re not too fussed about speed limits or safer driving.
 He never saw the little girl midway across the road when he took that last corner trying to shake the cops off his tail.
 She never had a chance when the car he was driving catapulted 9-year-old little Suzie over the bonnet.
 She died instantly.
 The ten-year prison sentence Richard received was nothing compared to the guilt and torment he’d had to live with ever since.
 He would have given his life to turn the clock back, but there was nothing he could do to bring the little girl back.
 He swore though he’d do whatever it took to make amends

 At exactly 11:00 just one week after his release, Richard Dewsbury walked into the transplant and dialysis department of the nearest hospital.
-At 11:15 he set about making good on the promised he had made to himself all those years ago …
+At 11:15 he set about making good on the promise he had made to himself all those years ago …

 “Hello, nurse?”
 Richard Dewsbury said, trying to catch her attention.